supremeimposter/My-Vault/GATE/Digital-Logic/Sequential Circuits/SR and S'R' Latch.md

 ![[SR and S'R' Latch-20240629151203176.webp|A basic Latch]]

+Control and output lines are the same in a latch.

 > [!header] Analysing a basic latch

 The next state equation of an $SR$ latch is,